VIT Chennai B.Sc. Admissions 2025

 How to solve MCQs with practice of examples

-Next thing you need to consider for setting up a realistic time table is a roundup and analysis of all the official resources available from NTA.
+Next thing you need to consider for setting up a realistic timetable is a roundup and analysis of all the official resources available from NTA.
 We have figured out from the official NTA CUET mock tests that the paper pattern will be on a medium level.
 So, using NCERT Exemplars for additional preparation will be a safe bet because it covers all the NCERT topics.

 These questions include all different typologies of MCQs like match the following, assertion/ Reason, standalone, etc. that students need to cover for the CUET Maths domain paper.

-People Also See -
+Also read -

-Until 2021, CUET was known as CUCET, which was held once a year for 12 central universities only but on a similar MCQ pattern in CBT mode.
+Until 2021, CUET was known as CUET, which was held once a year for 12 central universities only but on a similar MCQ pattern in CBT mode.
 By practising the CUET Mathematics paper, students can get an understanding of MCQ type questions that were asked earlier.
 But a big challenge with these papers available online from other sources is that they were based on complete Class 11 and 12 syllabus.

-CUCET Official 2021 Mathematics Paper (excluding Class 11 MCQs).
+CUET Official 2021 Mathematics Paper (excluding Class 11 MCQs).

 It is good to have access to CUET mock test papers but it serves no purpose if they are not based 100% on the NTA official CUET mock tests.
 Students are recommended to practice solved and unsolved papers at least in the last 10-15 days of the CUET preparation.